mn-munoz/startup/README.md

 Stylizitation of page is form by:

-- selected color pallet for webpage - to have consistent look
+- selected color pallet for webpage - to have consistent look - DONE
-- Responsive design - web respons to diferent window sizes (Desktop, mobile, and tablet)
+- Responsive design - web respons to diferent window sizes (Desktop, mobile, and tablet) - DONE
-- Typography - Clear and redable fonts with appropirate spacing between font letters, lines, and whitespaces
+- Typography - Clear and redable fonts with appropirate spacing between font letters, lines, and whitespaces - DONE
 - Style consistancy - Make code and webpage apperiance be consistent.
-Make design be clear and simple for the User
+Make design be clear and simple for the User - DONE
+- Styles for Header, footer, and main content body - DONE
+- Navigation elements (idk what this was talking about but there is a nav bar that is stylized using bootstrap) - DONE
+- Application elements in the form of the cards in the deck.html - DONE
+- Application text content in about.html and cards content in deck.html - DONE
+- Application images in about.html - DONE

 ## Javascript